CDS Gen Bipin Rawat, wife and 11 others killed in helicopter crash near Coonoor | Law-Order

 ''General Rawat had served the country with exceptional courage and diligence.
 As the first Chief of Defence Staff he had prepared plans for jointness of our Armed Forces,'' he said.

+He was appointed as India's first Chief of Defence Staff on December 31, 2019.

-Army Chief Gen MM Naravane and all ranks of the force paid heartfelt condolences on the untimely demise of Gen Rawat, his wife and 11 others.
+Army Chief Gen MM Naravane and all ranks of the force paid heartfelt condolences on the untimely demise of Ge Rawat his wife and 11 others.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)